-BPO JOB Description
+BPO Job Description

-For voice positions one must have excellent communication skills, average computer skills, and the ability to solve the customer's queries quickly.
+For voice positions, one must have excellent communication skills, average computer skills, and the ability to solve the customer's queries quickly.
 For this they are also required to have good listening skills and having a neutral accent will only help.
 Having a neutral accent is nothing but having a clear voice without any influences from the mother tongue that you may have.

 There is always a monitoring process wherein your calls will be monitored for determining your productivity.

-- Non Voice Process / Back Office
+Non Voice Process / Back Office

-- Semi Voice Processes
+Semi Voice Processes

 There are also positions for team leaders.
-They are generally required to handle a specific department or to manage a team and lead them to increase productivity and to keep the team motivated.
-These positions may also be referred as team manager, process leader, process manager etc.
+They are generally required to handle a specific department or to manage a team and lead them to increase productivity and keep the team motivated.
+These positions may also be referred to as team manager, process leader, process manager, etc.

-Normally team leaders should have 3–5 experience.
+Normally team leaders should have 3–5 years of experience.

 There are also many other jobs such as voice accent trainers, quality managers, and other management positions.

-The BPO job sector is still strong and the coming year will also see a modest growth in the sector.
+The BPO job sector is still strong and the upcoming year will also see modest growth in the sector.
 Many more companies are looking to start their operations and many of them are looking to expand their existing operations.
 Not only in major cities but many of them have also started their operations in tier 2 cities.

-Despite many of the protectionist measures that the United States has taken in the past year or so, the job growth in countries such as India, China, Malaysia, and Philippines is only going northwards.
+Despite many of the protectionist measures that the United States has taken in the past year or so, the job growth in countries such as India, China, Malaysia, and the Philippines is only going northwards.

 The calculation is done considering fresher with no experience for Customer Support Representative and Back Office Jobs.
 Whereas for the team leader position experience of 3 years is considered for calculation.